GoogleCloudPlatform/composer-utilities/cloudcomposerdiff/README.md

 The tool can compare the follow attributes of Cloud Composer environments:

-* Cloud Compser image version
+* Cloud Composer image version
-* AirFlow configuration overrides
+* Airflow configuration overrides
-* PyPi packages
+* PyPI packages
 * Environment variables

 When comparing two Cloud Composer environments that share no common attribute values